nschonni/cordova-docs/articles/test/unit-test-03-basic-testing.md

 Understand that this code is strictly part of the app’s functionality: it has nothing whatsoever to do with our choice of test framework or test runner.
 It’s also intentionally faulty so that we can learn about writing tests as we challenge the assumptions it makes about the JSON input.

->Note: although it’s tempting to give an example unit that just involves simple math or a string operation, that sort of code usually comes from a library that is already thoroughly tested.
-You need only write unit tests for your own code, not library code.
+>**Note:** although it’s tempting to give an example unit that just involves simple math or a string operation, that sort of code usually comes from a library that should already be thoroughly tested.
+You need write unit tests for only your own code, not library code.

 ##The unit test
 Next, each **unit test** is a piece of code that validates the unit by: